 Alexis Bazydola and Paul Tribble are recipients of the Rev. Dr. Karen Layman Gift of Hope Scholarship and examples of the why the investment in the education and development of our future leaders is a priority for the General Board of Higher Education and Ministry (GBHEM).
-The scholarship is one of 70+ administered by the Office of Loans and Scholarships at GBHEM.
+The scholarship is one of 70+ administered by the Office of Scholarships at GBHEM.

 The goal of the Gift of Hope Scholarship is to award those connected to The United Methodist Church through their local churches, campus ministries, annual conferences or relevant social justice projects.
 Gift of Hope awards undergraduate leaders of the church with $1,000 scholarships annually.

 Your gifts on United Methodist Student Day Sunday helps support the Gift of Hope Scholarship.

 "The financial support of the Gift of Hope Scholarship is great and is helping me to stay on track with graduating debt-free," Bazydola said.
 "The scholarship definitely impacts both my present and future life.
 It allows me to save money so that I will have enough for tuition, books and things of that nature," explained Tribble.
 "It also helps set me up in a positive financial situation after college.
 Any scholarship I receive helps me stay debt-free throughout my time in college."

 Bazydola and Tribble, active with their home church, Lebanon First United Methodist Church, in Tennessee and on campus, each plan to use their education and talent to make an impact in the world and United Methodist Church.